amahury/amahury.github.io/_tabs/about.md

 -  Community
 <br/>
 <p align="justify">
 This column has two objectives.
 The first is that young researchers can use Complexity Cat as a reference for their job search.
 Here we will publicize open positions as associate professor/lecturer, postdoctoral researcher opportunities, as well as doctoral and master's degree programs, all focused on complex systems or multidisciplinary science in general.
 The second goal of this column is to be a networking medium for young researchers.
 If you are looking for new collaborators, or just to let people know about your work, you can send us a short piece telling us about your background, skills and interests.
 We will be in charge of publishing this information and spreading it on our Twitter/X account (@amahury0).
-In the future I would also like to use this section to publish Q&As with researchers who have a consolidated career.
-The idea is to use such interviews at the same time to promote their lines of research and to inspire researchers who are just starting out.
 </p>
 <br/>
--  Glossary
+-  Interviews
 <br/>
 <p align="justify">
-Complexity Cat not only aims to broadcast everything related to complex systems, but also to be an educational medium.
-To that end, this section is dedicated to compile definitions, models, tools and theories related to complexity science.
-Being an interdisciplinary field, there are many conceptualizations in the literature that can be ambiguous, redundant or similar to each other (even though they are not related as such).
-This column seeks to contrast these concepts with each other, following a chronological order and bringing with it historical notes that may help to better understand the context in which such abstractions were developed.
+Esta columna esta dedicada a la publicacion de Q&As con investigadores que tienen una carrera consolidadada.
+The interview will revolve around a recent and relevant paper with the researcher as first author.
+The idea is to use such interviews at the same time to promote their lines of research and to inspire researchers who are just starting out.
 </p>
 <br/>
 -  Fiction